 The baby is ready to come out as the lungs are fully functional by this time.
 They will support the baby breathing the outside air by producing a lipoprotein called surfactant.

-When you’re 37 weeks pregnant baby size is about the size of a Romaine Lettuce.
-She is approximately 19.1 inches long and has probably attained a weight of 2.8 kilograms.
-This is about the same weight as that of a baby kangaroo!
+At 37th week of pregnancy, your baby’s size will be about the size of a Romaine Lettuce.
+He will be approximately 19.1 inches long and may have probably attained a weight of 2.8 kilograms.
+This is about the same weight as that of a baby kangaroo.

-The common body changes during pregnancy in the 37th week include:
+The common bodily changes or symptoms that you will experience during the 37th week of pregnancy include:

-There is a reduction in the amniotic fluid as the size of the baby has displaced most of the fluid.
+There will be a reduction in the amniotic fluid as the increased size of the baby will have displaced most of the fluid.